How to Convert ABSA Bank Statement to Excel or CSV

 Preparing ABSA Transaction Data for Xero and Month-End Reconciliation

-Those checks matter because Xero imports and month-end review both depend on clean transaction logic, not just readable text.
+Xero imports and month-end review both depend on clean transaction logic, not just readable text.
 If you want to import ABSA transactions into Xero, the file has to reflect actual transaction lines with stable dates and amounts, not a PDF-shaped copy of the statement.
 If you need the import mechanics themselves, see how to import converted statement files into Xero.

 The same cleanup also makes bank statement reconciliation much faster.
 You can match ABSA statement activity against invoices, receipts, cashbook entries, and prior ledger postings without stopping to fix broken rows one by one.
 Running balances are especially useful here: they help you spot missing lines, duplicate imports, and date-order problems before they distort your reconciliation.
 If you are moving from conversion into matching and exception handling, follow the next-step bank reconciliation workflow after conversion.

-Treat transaction categorization as a post-conversion review step, not something the statement can guarantee for you.
+Treat transaction categorisation as a post-conversion review step, not something the statement can guarantee for you.
 An ABSA line description may give you enough detail to identify card spend, bank charges, customer receipts, or transfers, but category coding still depends on the wording available in the statement and your bookkeeping rules.
 The goal of conversion is to give you reliable spreadsheet-ready ABSA transaction data so you can review, classify, and reconcile it without retyping the statement by hand.

 Extract invoice data to Excel with natural language prompts